crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Armataurs instinctively roll when moving toward foes, getting a free move.
   At higher level, they also curl defensively, gaining extra AC when struck more than once in a turn.
-Their long, nimble tongues allow them to cast spells and read scrolls more quickly, but their magical reserves are limited.
+Their long, nimble tongues drink every last drop from potions, doubling their effects, but they're slower to read scrolls.
   Their body shape also reduces the protection offered by body armour.

 Gargoyles (Gr)